diffpy/diffpy.pdfgui/README.rst

 .. |Tracking| image:: https://img.shields.io/badge/issue_tracking-github-blue
         :target: https://github.com/diffpy/diffpy.pdfgui/issues

-Graphical user interface program for structure refinements to atomic pair distribution function.
+Graphical user interface program for structure refinements to the atomic pair distribution function.

 For users who do not have the expertise or necessity for command